-SOURCE: U.S. CENSUS BUREAU, 2015-2019 AMERICAN COMMUNITY SURVEY 5-YEAR ESTIMATES h) Population Over the Age of 65
+SOURCE: U.S. CENSUS BUREAU, 2014-2018 2015-2019 AMERICAN COMMUNITY SURVEY 5-YEAR ESTIMATES h) Population Over the Age of 65

 Senior households face special challenges and are disproportionately affected in the face of disasters.
 Challenges range from owner occupied households not having insurance as the mortgage is likely paid off, to persons unable to take medication due to lack of lack of electricity, which is needed to properly store medications.
-The 2018 Camp Fire disproportionately impacted the elderly.53 The following table shows the percentage of population over 65 in the 2017 and 2018 impacted areas.
-Trinity, Nevada, Lake, and Mendocino have the highest percentage of population over 65 in the impacted counties.
+The 2018 Camp Fire disproportionately impacted the elderly.53 The following table shows the percentage of population over 65 in the DR-43442017 and DR-43532018 impacted counties.areas.
+Trinity, Nevada County has, Lake, and Mendocino have the highest percentage of people over 65 at 25.4 percent, while Sonoma County's population over 65 is 18.2 percent and Ventura County's is 14.6 percent.in the impacted counties.